Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 Some people drink cold milk at night to reduce heartburn before sleeping.
 While this may provide temporary comfort, the timing of milk consumption can influence digestion.

 The digestive system slows down at night due to circadian rhythm changes.
-Drinking milk late at night may sometimes lead to heaviness or reflux.
+Drinking milk late at night may sometimes lead to heaviness or reflux, similar to night-time acidity issues.

 For individuals prone to acid reflux, lighter evening meals and proper meal timing may provide more consistent relief.